ucb-bar/stac-top/docs/test_plan.md

 The source meter will be connected to VDDDEXT1V8, which is connected to VDDD1V8 via a jumper.
 The Keithley source meter supports, but does not require, 4 wire sense.
-We don't anticipate needing to use 4 wire sense, but we will have spare VDDD1V8 headers that can be used for a sense connection if desired.
+We don't anticipate strictly needing to use 4 wire sense, but we have designed the board to support a 4 wire connection in case we find it necessary.
+The 4 wire connector is a male 0.1" Samtec TSW header, placed close to the STAC VDDD pin nearest to the SRAM test area.

 When testing at high clock frequencies or low VDDD, we will bypass the Rocket to the maximum extent possible.
 This means we won't depend on external flash/PSRAM, JTAG/UART/serial TL, etc.